SouthGreenPlatform/trainings/_pages/linux/togglePractice.md

 {% highlight bash %}
     qrsh -q formation.q
 {% endhighlight %}
-* Create your folder in scratch and go in it:
-{% highlight bash %}
-    mkdir /scratch/formationX
-    cd /scratch/formationX
-{% endhighlight %}
 * Transfer the data from nas using SCP:
 {% highlight bash %}
     scp -r nas:/data2/formation/TPsnpSV .